5 years after the Higgs boson, the Large Hadron Collider is just getting started

 You could be forgiven for thinking so, however.
 Shortly after the discovery of the Higgs, the LHC was shut down for two full years for a full servicing and upgrade.
 The extreme conditions created in the collider — think “big bang” extreme — were achieved at 8 teraelectronvolts, the unit of energy they use to gauge the power of the accelerated protons slamming into each other.
 You create greater forces snapping your fingers, but when you concentrate it into a space millions of times smaller, you can essentially puncture the fabric of reality.

-8 TeV was already an immense increase over the next most powerful system — and the complex is now running at 13 TeV, with plans to go even higher.
+Eight TeV was already an immense increase over the next most powerful system — and the complex is now running at 13 TeV, with plans to go even higher.

 “The design of the LHC was to reach 14 TeV, but the machine has been working very well, so everyone has the idea that we can push past that,” LHC physicist Arturo Sánchez Pineda told me.

-Protons, accelerated to nearly the speed of light in the collider and smashed into each other (at those multi-TeV energy levels), produce all kinds of interesting effects because the forces and temperatures are so huge.
+Protons accelerated to nearly the speed of light in the collider and smashed into each other (at those multi-TeV energy levels) produce all kinds of interesting effects because the forces and temperatures are so huge.

 “The main problem five to seven years ago was looking for the Higgs boson, because it was extremely obvious it was missing in the theory,” he said.
 “But at the same time and in parallel, we have been looking for other things — like dark matter, supersymmetric particles, very heavy particles.
 It’s important from the point of view of the standard model and physics in general, but they don’t call as much attention as the Higgs.”